|

 timber industry and ensure that our forests are protected

+and preserved now and for future generations?
 If approved, AB 717 would improve the state's timber

 harvest review process and allow for more effective enforcement